 Food Wishes is a food blog and video blog that’s been active for almost 6 years, so chances are you’re going to find what you’re looking for.
 The next step is to play the video, place the iPad next to you in the kitchen, and start cooking.
 Be warned: it’s addictive.

 Yes, yes, I know, the iPad is just one of the tablets available out there.
-Own an Android tablet?
-Here are 5 great culinary tools for making delicious meals with help from your Android device.
+Check out great websites for finding recipes .

 You tell me!
 Do you know or use exceptional cooking apps for the iPad that I didn’t mention?
 I’d love to hear about them in the comments!

 Explore more about: Cooking.